History of the Land

 The Cotton Oak

-Mr. Cotton was a longtime and dedicated supporter of LSUA.
-He was instrumental in persuading then Louisiana governors that Central Louisiana deserved to have an institution of higher education within its region.
+Dedicated in 2007 to Mr. William Cotton, Sr, co-founder of Cotton Brothers Baking Company.
+Mr. Cotton was a continuous and dedicated supporter of LSUA.
+He was instrumental in persuading Louisiana governors that Central Louisiana deserved to have an institution of higher education, well past his one hundredth year.

 The Woodin Oak